Akae Beka: History

+Legacy

 On February 12, 2020, the Akae Beka band played its final tribute show at The Worldbeat cultural center in San Diego, Ca. Edmund Fieulleteau Performed vocals In Honor of Vaughn.
-It was also the same venue as the final show Performed with Vaughn 5 months prior on September 23, 2019.
+It was also the same venue as the final show Performed with Vaughn 5 months prior on September 17, 2019.

-In 2020 Protocols, a posthumous album, was released.
+In 2020, Protocols, a posthumous album, was released.

 Many albums and collaborations still remain unreleased.